 You cannot handle and control these pests if you cannot get down to their level – that would mean focusing on the floor.

 Roaches spend a big amount of time actively crawling around your floor and searching for their next meal.
 Even flying cockroaches often stick to their feet when they’re out in search of their daily meal.

-Your carpet stores food morsels and a roach knows how to find them out.
+Your carpet stores food morsels and a roach know how to find them out.

 Note: Your house carpet doesn’t have to be dirty to trap loads of crumbs for a cockroach.
 With its keen sense of smell, a roach can and will locate every crumb that lays there.

-To be honest, most quality pet food come close to human food (at least that is the way roaches sees it).
+To be honest, most quality pet food come close to human food (at least that is the way roaches see it).

 Since most pet parents will leave a bowl of cat or dog food out overnight, roaches will take advantage of this and will feed themselves till they can take no more.

 Each time you leave your pet’s food out in the open, you’re creating a buffet for pests and are calling for more than you can bargain for.